MolchanovDmitry/SnakeKmp/README.md

 You can get the apk by running [the following github action](https://github.com/MolchanovDmitry/SnakeWearOS/actions/workflows/wear.yml).

-Or build apk manually by running command below in root directory:
+Or build apk manually by running command below:

 ``
 ./gradlew :wear:assembleRelease